 Sometimes it makes more sense to swim against the current.
 Besides careful management of standard processes, we make sure to allow room for new and unexpected things.
 We exceed limits – both in our minds and within our organisation.
 This starts with us not condemning mistakes but instead seeing them as an opportunity and continues in permeable structures that openly communicate with one another – from the company management to the employee on the assembly line.
 New ideas can only arise from cooperation beyond the departmental boundaries.

 As the Executive Board, we see ourselves as a key player whose mission is to establish a harmonious collaborative effort, which is the prerequisite for our business model as a modern service and logistics company serving extremely heterogeneous target groups.
-This has allowed us to grow to become the world market leader in professional porcelain.
+This has allowed us to grow into a stable, future-proof company that competes confidently in the international markets.
 The future of our company lies in the sustained capacity for change.